EdgeSolution/AndroidDM-Server-aliyun/README.md

-# Introduction In Englishi(英文说明)
+# Introduction In English(英文说明)
-## 1. by cloud VM in cloud， for Example, alibaba cloud or microsoft azure
+## 1. buy cloud VM in cloud， for Example, alibaba cloud or microsoft azure
 Requirement for AndroidDM：
 CPU >= 1vCPU
 Memory >= 2G
 Storage >= 20G
-Image: Ubuntu 18.04 64-bit
+Image: Ubuntu 18.04 64-bit or new

 ## 2.Open the following port:
  8080, 30001, 30002, 1883, 5432, 5500, 5901, 9191, 9000